 Water/Ways Wednesday at the Weighlock with Donald Meixner

 During this special program, Donald Meixner performs songs that traveled the Erie Canal and points west with the diggers and other workers who immigrated from many different countries.
 He’ll talk about the origins of some of these songs, and discuss how they were transformed through time.
 Our presenter is well-known throughout Central New York as the guitarist and five-string banjo player for The Flyin’ Column.
 For more than 45 years The Flyin’ Column has performed the folk music of Ireland, Scotland, and North America at festivals, weddings, and in some of the finest saloons in New York State, Pennsylvania, and Canada.
 Bring your singing voice to this Water/Ways program, which is free and open to the public.

 More programs are being scheduled, so be sure to check this page often!

 Water/Ways is part of Museum on Main Street, a collaboration between the Smithsonian Institution and the Museum Association of New York, and was adapted from an exhibition organized by the American Museum of Natural History, New York.

-Water/Ways public programs are supported by a generous grant from the M&T Charitable Foundation.
+The Erie Canal Museum’s Water/Ways programs are supported by a generous grant from the M&T Charitable Foundation.